IBM/augment-visual-recognition-detection-of-low-resolution-human-faces/README.md

     panel.
 Here you can schedule your notebook to be executed once at some future time, or repeatedly at your specified interval.

-# Sample output
+For this notebook, run it `one cell at a time`.
+Make sure to `restart` the notebook, once you run the section `1.
+Setup`, as specified in the notebook.

+## 5. Analyze the Results

 This code patterns aims to show a strategy to cover the border cases, such as a covered face.

-After setting up the notebook on Watson Studio, first we get the results of Object Detection API of Tensorflow... where in we treat `Covered face` as a an object.
+After setting up the notebook on Watson Studio, first we get the results of Object Detection API of Tensorflow. where in we treat `Covered face` as a an object.

-![](/doc/source/images/analyze_results_1.png)

 Next the objects detected are further augmented to `Watson Visual Recognition` Face Detection, in order to showcase an enhanced face detection model.

+Thus, we achieve an increased accuracy by detecting more number of faces than a normal face detection algorithm.

+### Sample output

 The `green` box depicts the Object Detection and the `blue` box depicts Watson Visual Recognition's Face Detection Output.

+![](/doc/source/images/analyze_results_1.png)

 ![](/doc/source/images/analyze_results_2.png)

 Thus, this pattern demonstrates a methodology to extend Watson Visual Recognition's face detection by providing a strategy that will detect the border cases such as, blur and covered faces.

 # Troubleshooting